Buffers#

 The buffer also creates its own internal copy of the std::shared_ptr

-that shares ownership of the hostData
+that shares ownership of the hostData memory, which means the

 application can safely release ownership of this std::shared_ptr